ptkoneksa/safatanc-connect-web/gsalt_docs.md

 ### Authentication

-All endpoints requiring authentication use the `Authorization: Bearer <token>` header, where the token is provided by Safatanc Connect.
+All endpoints requiring authentication use the `Authorization: Bearer <token>` header, where the token is provided by Konek.

 ---